rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Question_ - What pages are available to a non-authorized user?

-_Answer_ - It has access to the authentication and about pages.
+_Answer_ - They have access to the Authentication and About pages.